bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 > An agent is something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity.

-The author is [attributed](http://www.w3.org/TR/prov-dm/#concept-attribution) to the comment and [associated](http://www.w3.org/TR/prov-dm/#concept-association) with the activity taking place.
+The comment is [attributed](http://www.w3.org/TR/prov-dm/#concept-attribution) to the author and the author is [associated](http://www.w3.org/TR/prov-dm/#concept-association) with the activity taking place.
 Both of these are inferred from the `author_id` attribute of the comment.

 The comment did not come out of thin air.
 It was written based on the content and interpretation of the post.
 The comment was in effect *derived* from the post.
 PROV models this relation as a [derivation](http://www.w3.org/TR/prov-dm/#concept-derivation) and defines a derivation type [primary source](http://www.w3.org/TR/prov-dm/#concept-primary-source):